mportesdev/mportesdev.github.io/_drafts/2021-09-15-extending-pathlib-path-in-python.md

 ---
 layout: post
-title:  "Extending a Path in Python"
+title:  "Extending pathlib.Path in Python"
 date:   2021-09-15
 ---

-This article demonstrates the pitfalls related to subclassing and extending the [`pathlib.Path`][path] class.
+This article attempts to summarize the difficulties of subclassing the [`pathlib.Path`][path] class from Python's standard library.

-Let's suppose we work with files and directories in Python and we would like to extend `Path` with some cool extra feature.
-Let's say we want to overload the `<<` operator, so instead of e.g. `path.parent.parent.parent` we can write just `path << 3`.
+Let's suppose we work with files and directories in Python and we would like to extend `Path` with some cool extra functionality.
+As a toy example, let's say we want to overload the `<<` operator, so instead of e.g. `path.parent.parent.parent` we can just write `path << 3`.

 ## Subclassing Path

-Our custom class will simply inherit from `Path` and the corresponding special method will be implemented in a simple recursive way:
+Unaware of any pitfalls, we simply write a custom class that inherits from `Path`, and implement the corresponding special method:

 ```python
 from pathlib import Path